If you have a flat tire, you want to do everything possible to avoid buying a new one. Thankfully, you might have options.

 The tire plug goes into the punctured hole with a gooey substance, where it seals the area.
 A tire patch goes over the punctured hole and seals to the tire from the inside.
 But, are tire plugs or tire patches better to use?

-In this guide, we will evaluate both types of tire repairs.
-We will also discuss when either should be used or when you should get a new tire.
+In this guide, I will evaluate both types of tire repairs.
+I will also discuss when either should be used or when you should get a new tire.

 Are Tire Plugs or Tire Patches Better?

-Tire plugs are easier and faster to use, while tire patches will create a better and long-sustainable result.
+Tire plugs are easier and faster to use, while tire patches will create a better and longer lasting result.
 In some states, it’s only legal to repair a tire if both the plug and patch are used.
 Otherwise, the tire might need to be replaced.

 However, to determine exactly whether tire plugs or tire patches are better, you need to look at your individual situation.
 Read on to learn more about how to decide which one is a better choice for you.